TRAVEL DESTINATION: Great Ocean Road and Mornington Peninsula, Melbourne, Victoria, Australia

 Lighthouses were built on specific points along the Great Ocean Road and Mornington Peninsula.
-Some of these places have quite an intriguing and misfortunate history, some managed to escape such situations, but they’ve all had an immense importance in keeping people safe during their South Australian travels.
-These are the lighthouses I came across:
+A few of these places have quite an intriguing and misfortunate history, while some managed to escape such situations.
+They have, however, all had an immense importance in keeping people safe during their South Australian travels.
+These are Melbourne lighthouses I came across:

 Cape Otway Lighthouse

-Cape Otway sits on the southernmost point of the Great Ocean Road where Bass Strait and the Southern Ocean collide.
-Cape Otway Lighthouse has been called Australia’s most important lighthouse, all for a good reason.
+Cape Otway Lighthouse sits on the southernmost point of the Great Ocean Road where Bass Strait and the Southern Ocean collide.
+It has been called Australia’s most important lighthouse, all for a good reason.
 It is the oldest working lighthouse in Australia and was built in 1848 after many unfortunate shipwrecks and shipping disasters.

 View from the lighthouse observation deck is truly amazing and has become a viewing point for whale migrations along this coastline.
 Be advised that you’ll be charged an admission fee when entering Cape Otway Lightstation grounds.

 → Also check: Melbourne Weekend Getaway